OriginProtocol/crypto-merch-how-to/index.md

 ## Get an Ethereum Wallet

-To use the Origin Marketplace DApp or Ethereum DApps in general, you will need to have an Ethereum wallet and wallet-enabled browser.
+To transact on Crypto Merch or any Ethereum DApps in general, you will need to have an Ethereum wallet and wallet-enabled browser.

 ### Desktop